gsileno/bbquiz/README.md

 ## Usage

-* You need Java to be installed on your machine, and available at the command line.
 * Download the *bbquiz.jar* file, https://github.com/s1l3n0/bbquiz/blob/master/bbquiz.jar?raw=true
 * Convert your quiz file.
 For instance, executing this command you create ./examples/test.2bb:
 ```